 The success of your inbound marketing is directly related to your level of effort.

 The more you put in, the more you get out.
-Most agencies deliver on their promise and their costs are a direct reflection of the time and effort needed to get results.
-Some readers might scoff at the idea of a marketing company actually doing what they say they are going to do.
+Most agencies deliver on their promise, and their costs directly reflect the time and effort needed to get results.
+Some readers might scoff at a marketing company doing what they say they will do.
 Imagine that!
-But here again is the beauty of inbound marketing.
+But here, again, is the beauty of inbound marketing.
 It keeps you honest.
-All data and metrics are shared with the customer on a weekly, bi-weekly and monthly basis.
-We are held entirely accountable for our efforts and if we are not producing results the client will know right away.
-Plus, our plan often includes realistic projections and forecasts for sales and lead numbers.
-If we are not hitting those marks it is another key indicator that we are not holding up our end of the agreement.
+All data and metrics are shared with the customer weekly, bi-weekly, and monthly.
+We are held entirely accountable for our efforts; if we are not producing results, the client will know immediately.
+Our plan often includes realistic projections and forecasts for sales and lead numbers.
+If we are not hitting those marks, it is another key indicator that we are not holding up our end of the agreement.

-You might be wondering what an inbound marketing investment looks like in terms of cost.
-On average most companies are spending anywhere from $70k to $200k on inbound marketing.
+You might be wondering what an inbound marketing investment looks like regarding cost.
+On average, most companies spend anywhere from $70k to $200k on inbound marketing.
 Yes some spend far greater and some manage to make it work for less.
-That number might sound high but when you see that the average ROI in just 12 months is 9x more leads per month and in 24 months 25x more leads per month, you can just imagine how the investment in marketing more than pays off in added sales to your business.
+That number might sound high, but when you see that the average ROI in just 12 months is 9x more leads per month and in 24 months 25x more leads per month, you can imagine how the investment in marketing more than pays off in added sales to your business.

 - understand what tools are needed to perform the job

 - can identify who they are marketing to

 - can develop an inbound marketing plan and strategy

 - can analyze data and make decisions that improve ROI long-term